The Most Valuable Trait in 2021

 In my experience, being curious is the single most defining trait that I see in myself and others.
 It allows you to be comfortable with the unknown and inspires you to understand that which you don't already.

-Why Curiosity Is The BEST
+Why Curiosity Is So Valuable

 The past 100 years did not reward curiosity.
 Traditional schools, corporations, and churches didn’t just deter open inquiry and experimentation—they feared it.
 Instead, they rewarded emulation.
 Any sort of innovation or questioning was limited to a few people at the very tippy top of the food chain, with everyone else expected to be a good little worker bee.